rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/get-show-launch-configuration-v1.0-tenantid-groups-groupid-launch.rst

 This operation retrieves launch configuration details for a specified scaling group.

-For ``launch_server`` launch configurations, the details include from which image to create a server, which cloud load balancers to join the server to, which networks to add the server to, and other metadata.
+For ``launch_server`` launch configurations, the details include arguments supplied to Cloud Servers when creating a server and which cloud load balancers to join it to.
 For ``launch_stack`` launch configurations, the details include the arguments supplied when a stack is created through Cloud Orchestration.

 The details appear in the response body in JSON format.